William Muir Edwards

 William Muir Edwards (14 November 1879 – 14 November 1918) was the first professor of Mathematics and Civil Engineering at the University of Alberta.
-His mother, Henrietta Edwards, was a notable women’s rights activist, author, artist, and member of The Famous Five.
+His mother, Henrietta Edwards, was a notable women's rights activist, author, artist, and member of The Famous Five.
 He died 14 November 1918 during the Spanish flu pandemic after contracting influenza while caring for ill students at Pembina Hall at the University of Alberta.

 Early life and education

-Edwards was born on 14 November 1879 to Dr. Oliver Cromwell Edwards and Henrietta (nee Muir) Edwards in Montreal, Quebec.
+Edwards was born on 14 November 1879 to Dr. Oliver Cromwell Edwards and Henrietta (née Muir) Edwards in Montreal, Quebec.
 He attended local schools, and following his family's relocation to Ottawa, Ontario, he attended Ottawa Collegiate.

 In 1900, Edwards began his studies in applied science at McGill University.
 A gifted athlete, Edwards played rugby for McGill University and broke the university's record for the two-mile run, a feat which earned him the McGill Athletic Association silver medal.
 He also competed in track and field events, winning a first place medal for high jump in 1902.
 After graduating in 1904, he enrolled in a Master of Science, with a specialization in civil engineering.
 He graduated in 1905 and received the British Association medal for Applied Sciences.

 In 1906, he married Evelyn Douglas.
 Together, the couple had three children.